MichaelYagi/salvo/README.md

 ## Export / Import

-The **Export** button (topbar) downloads a `salvo-export.json` containing all collections, folders, and requests (no environments or history — keep those local/private).
+The **Export** button (topbar) downloads a `salvo-export.json` containing all collections, folders, requests, and environments (history is left out — it's local clutter, not something worth sharing).

+A single collection can also be exported on its own via its right-click menu, as either a Salvo JSON file (**Export JSON**) or a Postman v2.1.0 collection (**Export as Postman**) — handy for sharing one collection with someone still on Postman.

-The **Import** button accepts either:
+The **Import** button accepts any of:
-- A Salvo export (`{ "cols": [...] }`) — merged into your existing collections, matching by collection/folder name and skipping any request whose name already exists
+- A Salvo export (`{ "cols": [...], "envs": [...] }`) — collections/folders are merged into your existing ones by name (skipping any request whose name already exists), and environments are merged by name, var-by-var (existing vars are left untouched)
-- A Postman v2.x collection — added as a new collection
+- A Postman v2.x collection — added as a new collection; any collection-level Postman variables are imported as an environment named after the collection
+- A Postman environment export — merged into a matching (or newly created) environment by name

 ## Tests